Chris Van Vliet

-Christopher Van Vliet (born May 19, 1983) is a Canadian television/radio personality and YouTuber currently living in Studio City, Los Angeles.
+Christopher Van Vliet (born May 19, 1983) is a Canadian television and radio personality and YouTuber.
 He was born and raised in Pickering, Ontario.

 He is an entertainment reporter for FOX affiliate WSVN in Miami on the show Deco Drive.
 Prior to coming to Miami, he worked at WOIO in Cleveland and was a radio personality on WDOK.
 He is also known for his work in his native Canada as the former co-host of the Sun TV show Inside Jam! and the co-host of Razer's (now MTV2) 969 program.

 Van Vliet serves as a member of the Critics Choice Association, and runs a YouTube channel bearing his name where he interviews celebrities and wrestling personalities.
 He has briefly worked for All Elite Wrestling (AEW) as a backstage interviewer on Dynamite.

-Education and early career
+He is also the host of Insight with Chris Van Vliet, a weekly podcast featuring interviews with professional wrestling personalities.

+Early life and education

 Van Vliet was born in Pickering, Ontario, where he attended Pine Ridge Secondary School.
 He attended Wilfrid Laurier University in Waterloo, Ontario, where he completed the university's communication studies program.
 While attending he held jobs at Rogers Community Television and AM570 News in Kitchener.
 His first on-air job was with CHEX-TV in Peterborough, Ontario, where he was a news reporter and videographer immediately following graduation.
 He is of Dutch and Macedonian descent.

+Career

 969

 Following his early days in Peterborough, Van Vliet eventually moved to Vancouver, British Columbia, where he was hired as a host and producer for Razer Television's (what would eventually become MTV2) 969 program.
 969 aired from November 2004 until it was cancelled in 2007.
 While there, he also hosted Razer News, a celebrity news program.
 In 2007, Van Vliet was voted as the third favorite Vancouver TV personality by the readers of TV Week Magazine.